 For a town full of classic beach kitsch and tourist trends, there are so many palate-pleasing plates for each and every preference – from fresh seafood and Southern-style fare to authentic Italian eats to traditional Thai dishes.
 Savor the flavors and the scenery at any one of these best Myrtle Beach restaurants.

-Best myrtle beach restaurants to try
+Best restaurants in myrtle beach

 Fowler Dining Room

 A true adventure in international dining, as you never know what’s being plated up at Fowler.
 As part of the International Culinary Institute, the director will instruct the students running the space to try out inventive food from all around the world!

 The techniques used by the chefs in training focus on taste, texture, color, and creativity.
 It’s such a fun way to eat gourmet at a discount with the added excitement of a savory surprise.
 Be sure to make a reservation in advance.

 This Dominican Grill is cooking up all the Caribbean comfort food you’ve been craving.
 The atmosphere feels vibrant and tropical, perfect for enjoying the staple dishes from this lush land.